fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 For now, I've decided on neither and I'm settling for a disappointed growth instead.

 On the other hand, this week I tried to tie a little man bun at the back of my head and well... it looked pretty ridiculous, so there's always that.

+####Week 11 - When A Man Loves A Beard

+Try to imagine what it might have sounded like if Percy Sledge had loved a beard, instead of a woman.

+When a man loves a beard<br>
+Can't keep his hands on nothin' else<br>
+He'd trade the world<br>
+For the good comb an' oil he's found<br>
+If it is bad, he can't see it<br>
+The beard can do no wrong<br>
+Turn his back on his best friend<br>
+If the douche puts it down<br>

+When a man loves a beard<br>
+Spend his very last dime<br>
+Trying to ex-foliate regularly<br>
+He'd give up all his comforts<br>
+And sleep out in the rain<br>
+As long as he could cover<br>
+The beard appropriately<br>

+When a man loves a beard<br>
+He gives it everything he's got (yeah)<br>
+Trying to hold on<br>
+To those precious follicles<br>
+Beard please don't treat me bad<br>

+When a man loves a beard<br>
+Deep down in his soul<br>
+It can bring him such masculinity<br>
+If he is playing a little football<br>
+Or other sports-related activities<br>
+The beard and him will kick some ass<br>

+Yes when a man loves a beard<br>
+I know exactly how he feels<br>
+'Cause beard, beard, beard<br>
+I am a man<br>
+When a man loves a beard <br>